Skip to main content

 What happens after Diagnosis?

 Now that your child has been diagnosed, you may be wondering what happens next.
+You can read online or order a booklet based on this website to help manage your child’s care.
+You can download our insert for the Red RCPCH Child Development Book – or use it on its own if your child doesn’t have one.
+It helps you and your healthcare provider track key health concerns, along with the NF1 Review Checklist for children and adults.
 Your child might not be prescribed any treatment in the first instance.
 Instead, you may be asked to keep a close eye on your child’s health and behaviour, to monitor for any changes.
 Such changes can include:

 • New lumps or bumps, or changes to existing ones